abinayasekar999-creator/Project/README.md

-# Bamboo Webshop Automation
+# Webshop Automation

 ## Description
-Bamboo is a test automation project that utilizes Playwright to automate the process of adding items to a shopping cart on a webshop.
+This is a test automation project that utilizes Playwright to automate the process of adding items to a shopping cart on a webshop.
 The project includes tests for navigating the webshop, adding products to the cart, and completing the checkout process.

 ## Installation
 1. Clone the repository: